cleanmilktea/fixjudiciary/README.md

 Do step 2 above by copying and pasting each script into Tampermonkey: click the Tampermonkey extension icon > create a new script > paste > ctrl+s (windows) or cmd+s (mac) to save.

-3. Enjoy opening tabs in the year 202x
+3. Enjoy opening tabs and not windows in the year 202x